P-p-H-d/mlib/README.md

 ##### string\_unicode\_t

-Define a type suitable to store a unicode character.
+Define a type suitable to store a unicode character as an integer.

 ##### string\_it\_t